doforever/good-wood/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn start-server`

+Starts server with nodemon on default port 8000 or defined in process env.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the tests for front-end in the interactive watch mode.

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### `yarn test-backend` or `yarn test-backend:watch`

+Lauche backend tests.

 ### `yarn build`